-Carboplatin is a chemotherapy drug used to treat ovarian and small cell lung cancer.
+Carboplatin is a chemotherapy drug used to treat ovarian and lung cancer.
 It may also be used to treat other types of cancer.

 This information should ideally be read with our general information about chemotherapy and your type of cancer.